 Plastic is a general term for a wide range of synthetic and naturally occurring materials.
 It is also used to describe something that can be molded or re-formed.
 Plastics are made of polymers, giant molecules that consist of many smaller, repeating chemical building blocks.
 Different patterns of molecules create different kinds of plastic, each of which has its own unique properties and applications.

-A term applied to many natural and synthetic materials with different forms, properties, and appearances that can be molded.
+A term applied to many natural and synthetic materials with different forms, properties, and appearances that are malleable and can be molded into different shapes or objects.

 VIDEO: Plastics (1944) by Young America Films, an archival promotional film for plastics